quang-g/maybe-personal-finance/README.md

 <b>Get
 involved: [Discord](https://link.maybe.co/discord) • [Website](https://maybefinance.com) • [Issues](https://github.com/maybe-finance/maybe/issues)</b>

 Maybe is an open-source personal finance application.
 You can deploy it yourself with Docker or use our managed hosting service.
-Learn how the pieces fit together in the [architecture overview](docs/architecture.md) and follow the [setup guide](docs/setup.md) to get started.
+Learn how the pieces fit together in the [architecture overview](docs/architecture.md) and the [core models guide](docs/core_models.md), and follow the [setup guide](docs/setup.md) to get started.

 ## Backstory